 Also, there are other similar formulas with alternative meat ingredients if Turkey doesn’t suit your canine friend’s tastes.

 You can check out these alternatives and learn more about Wellness in our Wellness Brand Review.

 Best Canned/Wet Dog Food – Best Value Picks

 Crave’s Pate range is one of their best and offers a small variety of wet dog food formulas.
-Each formula contains both traditional meat cuts alongside organ meat.
-This organ meat provides beneficial Vitamins and Minerals that standard meat cuts lack.
-This combination of meat ingredients offers fantastic nutrition, high in protein and fat.
+Each formula contains both traditional meat cuts alongside organ meat ingredients,

-Finally, none of their Pate recipes contain a significant amount of vegetable ingredients let alone frowned upon vegetable by-products which are present in some of their dry food products.
+Finally, none of their Pate recipes contain a significant amount of vegetable ingredients, let alone frowned upon vegetable by-products which are present in some of Crave’s dry food products.

 Taste of the Wild is one of the most widely recognized brands sold in the USA today.
 They are fortunate enough to have found the perfect middle ground between an affordable price and a high-quality product.

 As a consequence of this, their recipes are eaten by millions of dogs across the country on a regular basis.